Pyomyositis

-Pyomyositis is a bacterial infection of the skeletal muscles which results in an abscess.
+Pyomyositis (Myositis tropicans) is a bacterial infection of the skeletal muscles which results in an abscess.
 Pyomyositis is most common in tropical areas but can also occur in temperate zones.

 Pyomyositis can be classified as primary or secondary.
 Primary pyomyositis is a skeletal muscle infection arising from hematogenous infection, whereas secondary pyomyositis arises from localized penetrating trauma or contiguous spread to the muscle.

 Diagnosis

 Diagnosis is done via the following manner: